dnanexus/dxCompiler/doc/ExpertOptions.md

 ## Storing a docker image as a file

-Normally, [docker](https://www.docker.com/) images are public, and stored in publicly available web sites.
-This enables reproducibility across different tools and environments.
-However, if you have a docker image that you wish to store on the platform, you can do `docker save`, followed by uploading the tar ball to platform file `file-xxxx`.
-Then, specify the docker attribute in the runtime section as
-`dx://file-xxxx`.
-Paths or file ids can be used, for example:
+Normally, [docker](https://www.docker.com/) images are public and stored in publicly available websites, enabling reproducibility across different tools and environments.
+However, if you have a docker image that you wish to store on the platform, you can use `docker save` to create a tarball and upload it to a platform file (e.g., `file-xxxx`).
+Then, specify the docker attribute in the runtime section as `dx://file-xxxx`.
+Paths or file IDs can be used, for example:

 ```
 runtime {
    docker: "dx://GenomeSequenceProject:/A/B/myOrgTools"